Muhammad Herindra: Military area and region commander

 Herindra returned to territorial office on 15 June 2012 as the Commander of the Antasari Military Area, covering the South Kalimantan province.
 During his tenure in South Kalimantan, Herindra oversaw changes in several key positions in the military area.
 He visited districts in South Kalimantan to consolidate relations with the local government.
 Herindra also received the honorary Bhayangkara Bahari Utama (Chief Naval Police) brevet from South Kalimantan's water police.

 On 10 June 2013, Herindra was appointed the deputy commanding general of Kopassus.
 He was installed on 8 July and continued to hold dual office until 24 July.
 During his tenure, Herindra represented the unit in an agreement with the Gadjah Mada University.
 After serving as deputy commander, he briefly served as the Chief of Staff of the Siliwangi Regional Military Command, which covers West Java, from 31 January to 27 August 2015.

-Herindra returned to Kopassus as its commanding general on 25 July 2015, replacing Doni Monardo who was transferred to Maluku.
+Herindra returned to Kopassus as its commandant general on 25 July 2015, replacing Doni Monardo who was transferred to Maluku.
 He was installed for the position six days later and was promoted to the rank of major general on 25 August.
 He was the second Adhi Makayasa recipient to serve as Kopassus commanding general.
 He was then appointed to command the Siliwangi Regional Military Command on 16 September 2016.
 He was officially installed on 7 October and handed over his old office to his deputy, Madsuni, the next day.

 In January 2017, Herindra dismsissed Lieutenant Colonel Ubaidillah from his position as Commander of the Lebak Military District.
 This action was taken due to Ubaidillah's failure to follow standard operating procedures during a military training exercise, which included members of the Islamic Defenders Front.
 Herindra stated that the dismissal was strictly a matter of procedural violation.
 He ended his tenure on 14 November 2017 and was replaced by Doni Monardo.